JoshuaWhitfield/FunctionalProgramming/README.md

   **Conditional Function**: (**CF**.cjs)

-  This function will call and return the value of one of two functions based on an inputed boolean type parameter.
+  This function will call and return <br />
+  the value of one of two functions based <br />
+  on an inputed boolean type parameter. <br />

   **Conditional For Loop**: (**CFL**.cjs) //-> **Functional For Loop**: (**FlFL**.cjs)

-  This function takes in an anonymous function and the Node state as parameters.
+  This function takes in an anonymous function and the Node state as parameters. <br />
-  It then iterates through the iterable data structure stored in the Node State, records the results of the anonymous function on each iteration cycle, and returns a new array containing the results of each iteration cycle.
+  It then iterates through the iterable data structure stored in the Node State, <br />
+  records the results of the anonymous function on each iteration cycle, <br />
+  and returns a new array containing the results of each iteration cycle. <br />
-  Each iteration cycle is a recursive function call.
+  Each iteration cycle is a recursive function call. <br />

   **Imperative Function**: (**IMF**.cjs) //-> **Descriptive Functional**: (**DFl**.cjs)

-  This function takes in an anonymous function as a parameter that is defined at each invocation.
-It also takes in a list of parameters.
-The parameters are inserted into the anonymous function call and the result is returned.
+  This function takes in an anonymous function as a <br />
+  parameter that is defined at each invocation.
+It also <br />
+  takes in a list of parameters.
+The parameters are <br />
+  inserted into the anonymous function call and the result <br />
+  is returned. <br />

   **Inquisitive Function**: (**IQF**.cjs)

-  This function takes in a conditional function, and two resulting functions to run based on the boolean type of the original conditional function's return value.
-This function has declarative implications as it has the potential to run 4 different procedures based on inputed boolean type.
-It is told what to run based on truthy and falsy values, and decides what to run by itself based on these values.
-It asks what is true, and makes decisions based on its findings.
+  This function takes in a conditional function, <br />
+  and two resulting functions to run based on the boolean type <br />
+  of the original conditional function's return value.
+This function <br />
+  has declarative implications as it has the potential to run 4 different procedures <br />
+  based on inputed boolean type.
+It is told what to run based on <br />
+  truthy and falsy values, and decides what to run by itself <br />
+  based on these values.
+It asks what is true, and makes <br />
+  decisions based on its findings. <br />

   **utils**